Biomass 101 – What You Need To Know

 • whole trees harvested for biomass

-As waste from paper, lumber or other wood processing involves collecting byproducts and waste at the point of production, these sources offer an inexpensive and convenient source of biomass for biofuel production.
+As waste from paper, lumber, or other wood processing involves collecting byproducts and waste at the point of production, these sources offer an inexpensive and convenient source of biomass for biofuel production.

 Biomass from Other Waste Material